Kayetic/Random-Python/README.md

  - In a text file, on one line, you put the link to the video, and the title that you want it to be saved as after a semi-colon and space(; )
  - Script parses line by line and downloads each link, with the link and title
  - Uses youtube-dl and os module for the terminal

+<h2>Progress bar function:</h2>

+ - This is my attempt at a progress bar in python
+ - It will be a function with which you can set parameters
+ - Currently the only parameters are elapsed progress and total progress
+ - I am planning to add a suffix parameter, to easily label the progress
+ - Currently, the progress bar does not override itself when printing